Techdemo/web-app-from-scratch-18-19/week1/README.md

 [Link](https://techdemo.github.io/web-app-from-scratch-18-19/week1/)
 ## Purpose of the app
 Using the Swapi api, this app maps out all the planets known to the Starwars universe.
 My goal is to broaden the view people have of the starwars universe.
 There are more stories to be told than the story of Han Solo, Luke Skywalker etc. I want to achieve this by making a chart or a map for all the planets known to the Starwars universe.
-The user can then compare sizes of planets to other planets.
-Or compare size of each solar system.
-There will also be a detailpage of every planet and solar system.
+It is possible to render different pages of the api results, ten at a time.
+But by requesting all of the planet results it is possible to filter the list based on different properties of a planet.
+So in this prototype it is possible to filter based on climate.

 ## Api
 The [Swapi api](https://swapi.co/) has a rate limit of 10,000 requests from one ip-adress.
 Which makes it a good api for development.
 The api returns JSON, requests are in JSON and no authentication is needed.
 The data returned is pretty explanatory.
 The query just returns an object named _results_ and it contains every planetArray.